 Key questions: How do you feel?
 How can you feel better?

 In the current fast-paced world, the need for coaching and counseling has never been greater.
 Every day, we face challenges that leave us feeling anxious, drained and bogged down by our own internal struggles.

 Unlike mentoring, coaching is not about fixing people – it’s about providing a supportive environment for the coachee to solve their own problems.
 In the Release step of situational coaching, the coach’s role is to be present, empathetic, and caring.
-By listening actively and asking thoughtful questions, he/she can help the coachee articulate their thoughts and emotions, gain greater self-awareness, and release any psychological pain they may be holding onto.
+By listening actively and asking thoughtful questions, he/she can help the coachee articulate their thoughts, gain clarity into their own emotions, enhance self-awareness, and release any psychological pain they may be holding onto.

 It’s important for the coach to remain grounded and objective during this step, and not let the coachee’s problems affect their own emotions.
 By establishing a safe space for the coachee to share their struggles, the coach enable them to lighten their emotional load and boost their morale.
 Ultimately, this will cultivate within them the resilience and inner strength needed to navigate life’s challenges with greater ease and confidence.

 Don’t be surprised if the coachee display strong feelings/ reactions during sessions – in fact, it should be a positive sign that they are experiencing an emotional release that will ultimately help them feel better.
 For some people, opening up and sharing their feelings may take time and requires a building of trust in the relationship.